Can I choose or pre-purchase a grave?

 How many people can be buried in a grave?

 Usually two people unless otherwise specified but this must be asked for before the first burial occurs.
 Cremated remains may also be interred.

 What kind of memorials can be used in the cemetery?

 With the onset of rigorous Health and Safety checks and enforcement concerning memorials, it was decided by the Council to allow only Lawn Memorials to be erected in our cemeteries from 1 January 2006.
 We have allowed for a range of sizes within the Lawn Memorial type so individual styles and tastes can be accommodated.
 These memorials also help keep maintenance costs down and remove a trip hazard.

 Who is responsible for maintaining the memorial?

-It is the responsibility of the Exclusive Rights Owner to maintain the memorial – that is the Next of kin or personal representative of the deceased.
+It is the responsibility of the Exclusive Rights Owner (Deed Holder) to maintain the memorial – that is the Next of kin or personal representative of the deceased.
 If a problem arises with a memorial, we try to contact the Exclusive Rights Owner, asking him/her to attend to the repairs required.
-If they cannot be traced and the memorial is unsafe, we must make it safe to fulfil our Health & Safety responsibilities.
+If they cannot be traced and the memorial is unsafe, we must make it safe to fulfil our Health and Safety responsibilities.
 In such circumstances we would normally lay the memorial flat.